 Before embarking on your studies at Leiden University, it is important to thoroughly research the financial aspects of your stay.

 When studying at Leiden University you may be entitled to Dutch student finance and a student travel pass.
-Whether you are eligible depends on several factors, such as your nationality and length of stay.
+Whether you are eligible depends on several factors, such as your nationality.
 Students who are eligible for Dutch student finance may also apply for a student travel pass.

 Do you need to find a paid job to cover some of your expenses while studying in the Netherlands?
 While finding employment is not impossible, it may well prove a difficult task.
 Working for the university is a possibility, and can be arranged through our JobMotion office.
 However, only a limited number of positions are available each year.
 Many jobs outside of the university require a good command of Dutch, and depending on your nationality, you will face some restrictions.
 If you are from an EU/EEA country, from Switzerland or Japan, you will not need a work permit.
 All other nationalities require a special work permit and can only work for a maximum of sixteen hours a week.
 This information is subject to change, so check the current rules when looking for employment.
 All in all, we advise you not to rely on finding a paid job when financially planning your study costs.